piotrmacha/union-api-plugin-template/README.md

 ```

 Only Gothic classes are supported by this method.
 If you need to hook some other code, you have to use an address.

+The signature files are generated from Gothic API `Names.txt` using [Convert-Gothic-Names.ps1](scripts/Convert-Gothic-Names.ps1)
+and placed in the build artifacts inside `Singatures/*.tsv`.
+If you install the plugin in physical Autorun, you also
+have to copy the `Signatures` directory.
+VDF build already packs them inside the archive.

 ## Linking other libraries